Historic Window Rescue

 A mechanical makeover consists of:

-• Removing window stops
+• Removing interior window stops

-• Removing lower sash from frame
+• Removing lower and upper sash from frame

 • Removing parting bead and replacing it if necessary